 When the mince is about half browned, add your cinnamon, thyme and oregano.

-Stir this all in and then add your 'minced veggies', 2 tins of tomatoes, your tomato paste, your stock concentrate or salt, your finely chopped celery, your 2 cups of bone broth and your 2 bay leaves.
+Stir this all in and then add your 'minced veggies', tomatoes, your tomato paste, your stock concentrate or salt, your finely chopped celery, your bone broth and bay leaves.
 After this is all stirred through, turn heat to a simmer.

 Leave to cook for 3-4 hours (minimum) on low heat so you still have that simmer going.
 Leave uncovered for a thicker sauce or leave lid on for a 'soupier' sauce!
 The reason I like to cook this recipe for a while is to thoroughly cook the sweet potato as this is the 'sweet' part of your dish.
 As there is no sugar in this recipe, I find the sweet potato a very important element.